mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 the following other supporting services are supported: NGINX, Task Runner, Migrations, Prometheus and Grafana.

-Note that the listed components above are the **only** components we support running alternatively on PaaS services, such as AWS RDS for the database.

 Hybrid installations leverage the benefits of both cloud native and traditional Kubernetes, you can reap certain cloud native workload management benefits while the others are deployed in compute VMs with Omnibus as described above in this